giavalente/wats1030-manipulating-text/README.md

 ```

 * In the short story "The Machine Stops" (contained in the
-`the_machine_stops.txt` file), the main characters are Vishta and Kuno.
+`the_machine_stops.txt` file), the main characters are Vashti and Kuno.
 How many
-times does the word "Vishta" show up in the short story?
+times does the word "Vashti" show up in the short story?
 How many times does the
 word "Kuno" show up in the short story?
-(Type your answers here.)
+Vashti = 29 times, Kuno = 25 times

 ## Stretch Goals

 * Play Tetris in Emacs.
 Add a screenshot of you playing Tetris in Emacs to this repository (possibly using SCP to transfer the file, or uploading the file in another way).
+See img in emacs dir
 * How do you turn on line numbering in Vi?
 Emacs?
-(Type your answer here.)
+To turn on line numbering in Emacs use the command M-x linum mode this may however slow down emacs files with more than 10,000 lines.
+To turn on line numbering in VI use the command :set number.
 * Explore the Emacs file browser mode.
 Describe how it works here.